muzammyl/learn-java/src/others.md

 | **Same package non-subclass** | No | Yes | Yes | Yes |
 | **Different package subclass** | No | No | Yes | Yes |
 | **Different package non-subclass** | No | No | No | Yes |

+## **Exceptions**

+**Unchecked Exceptions:** exceptions need not to be included in any method's `throws` list.

+**Checked Exceptions:** exceptions that must be included in a method's `throws` list if that method can generate one of these exceptions & does not handle it itself.

+### **Unchecked Exceptions**

+- ArithmeticException
+- ArrayIndexOutOfBoundsException
+- ArrayStoreException
+- ClassCastException
+- EnumConstantNotPresentException
+- IllegalArgumentException
+- IllegalCallerException
+- IllegalMonitorStateException
+- IllegalStateException
+- IllegalThreadStateException
+- IndexOutOfBoundsException
+- LayerInstantiationException
+- NegativeArraySizeException
+- NullPointerException
+- NumberFormatException
+- SecurityException
+- StringIndexOutOfBoundsException
+- TypeNotPresentException
+- UnsupportedOperationException

+### **Checked Exceptions**

+- ClassNotFoundException
+- CloneNotSupportedException
+- IllegalAccessException
+- InstantiationException
+- InterruptedException
+- NoSuchFieldException
+- NoSuchMethodException
+- ReflectiveOperationException